nasa-nccs-hpda/stereo-pipeline-gpu-plugin/README.md

 ## GPU Implementation

-Give the above explanation, we will deliver a container that provides:
+Given the above explanation, we will deliver a container that provides:
   - the NVIDIA drivers
   - the plugin binaries
   - the plugin txt files modified